-The Lahey Clinic Institute of Urology is equipped with a daVinci ® Surgical System, a computerized robotic platform that enhances the performance of laparoscopic prostatectomy.
+The Lahey Institute of Urology is equipped with a daVinci ® Surgical System, a computerized robotic platform that enhances the performance of laparoscopic prostatectomy.

 As with traditional laparoscopic surgery, the surgeon operates through tiny incisions in the patient's abdomen.
 The daVinci System serves as extensions of the surgeon’s hands, and is designed to filter and translate the surgeon’s hand movements into precise movements of instruments within the surgical site.